The U.S. Dollar Index ® (USDX) ended its four-month losing streak to gain 2.85% in February and closed the month at 104.83.

-Overall, even with the last two positive trading days the U.S. Dollar Index ® closed the week of 16th December with a loss of 0.18% at 104.66.
+The U.S. Dollar Index ® closed the week with a gain of 0.33%.

 Nondefense Capital Goods Orders ex.
-Aircraft also released on 23rd December showed a drop in orders as data published an increase of 0.2%, whilst it came out above market expectations of 0.% it fell short of the downwardly revised data released for October of 0.3% (revised from 0.7%), again little impact at the time of release.
-The U.S. Dollar Index ® closed the day with a loss of 0.16% at 104.01.
+Aircraft also released on the same day showed an increase in orders of 0.8%, to beat expectations of a flat recording and the prior month's decline of -0.3% (revised from - 0.2%).
+The U.S. Dollar Index ® closed the day with a loss of 0.56% at 104.62.